LityoPS/Flatten/README.md

 This model is a fine-tuned version of `google/flan-t5-base` trained on samples from XSum, CNN/DailyMail and MultiNews.
 It generates summaries in three styles: **Harsh (Concise)**, **Balanced**, and **Detailed**.

-The model weights can be found here: [Hugging Face Model](https://huggingface.co/lityops/Abstractive-Style-Summarizer)
+The model weights can be found here: [huggingface.co/lityops/Abstractive-Style-Summarizer](https://huggingface.co/lityops/Abstractive-Style-Summarizer)

 ### Model Description
 - **Model Type**: Sequence-to-Sequence Transformer (T5)